 DC Teacher Night

 We are very excited to continue our collaboration with the DC Environmental Education Consortium to offer DC Teacher Night.
 This is an environmental educational resource evening for all DC area educators.
-We invite 40 environmental organizations together and under one roof, you can learn about the diversity of offerings for you and your students, both in and outside of the classroom.
+We invite 40 environmental organizations together and under one roof, educators can learn about the diversity of offerings for both teachers and your students, in and outside of the classroom.
 Mark your calendar for DC Teacher Night 2020 - Thursday, January 30th.
 Event is free however registration is required.
-Registration will open in November 2019.

 2019 HOPS Teacher Institute